 It is not necessary to have a high inflow and outflow of water for ponds to be good for wildlife, particularly if the inflows are likely to bring nutrients and sediments, which will speed-up the process of stagnation, vegetation and in-filling.
-Sites with a low, but sustained water supplies, by any combination of groundwater, springs, precipitation, surface run-off and field drains, are preferable to ones supplied from watercourses.
+Sites with a low, but sustained water supply, by any combination of groundwater, springs, precipitation, surface run-off and field drains, are preferable to ones supplied from watercourses.

-For ponds intended to benefit great crested newt avoid areas where the water supply is likely to be very acid, such as in peat.
+For ponds intended to benefit great crested newt avoid areas where the water supply is likely to be very acid.